Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 > Wolfkin (primary race in most of my stories):
 >
 > > `[ wolfkin: caninebody digitigrade Beastkin they muzzle ]`<br> `[ wolfkin behavior: expressivetail&ears They friendly peaceful ]`

+**AUTHOR'S NOTE**

+The Author's Note seems to work well with a modified version of featherlite, taking aspects of caveman and other punctuation.

+In my experience to date, using new lines and regular featherlite separating categories of Author's Note appears to be less effective than combining them all into a single line entry.
+Generations follow the direction less effectively, and incoherence increases.
+As such, I use an Author's note that looks like the following:

+> Author's Note (Modified Example):
+>
+> > `[ Author: Terry Pratchett; Tone: romantic& light; WritingStyle: sesquipedalian&& creative ]`
+>
+> Notes on this example:
+>
+> > - I will speak to the benefits of the choices of `Author`, `Tone` (and its alternatives), and `WritingStyle` in the Author's Note section.
+> > - `:` syntax: used to denote categories in featherlite.
+Works for categories in Author's Note--arguably works in other formats as well.
+> > - `;` syntax: used to separate categories from each other.
+Not normally used in featherlite.
+However, in the Author's Note, found it to be an effective way to separate and likely more effective than newlines.
+> > - `&` syntax: used to list items within categories, as a replacement of a comma.
+I have found commas to be ineffective, even weakening list items after the first.
+This syntax does not leak in this format.
+> > - `&&` syntax: appears to be more powerful than a single `&`, and at least has no drawbacks.
+More work necessary to test its effectiveness.

 #### 2.1(c) Featherlite Conversion from AID (with examples)